reginvinny/perftest-agent/README.md

 ## Performance Test Agent
-A simple agent to execute test scripts and serve results.
+A simple agent to execute shell scripts and serve results.
 Works well with popular CI/CD frameworks.
+The main reason to use perftest-agent would be to be avoid the network bottleneck that occurs with high throughput Jmeter tests using distributed mode. [[More info]](http://www.seleniumtests.com/2016/04/should-you-be-using-distributed-testing.html)

 ### Use case:

+#### Run a load test and retrieve results via HTTP requests
-Performance Test Agent can be used to trigger a load test if run on a load generator machine.
+Performance Test Agent can be used to trigger a load test if run on a load generator machine from CI/CD (egs: Jenkins).

 - Make sure Jmeter is available in Load Generator machine
 - Run Performance Test Agent
 - Create a shell script to invoke the Jmeter test script
-- Invoke the test script remotely via the agent ( PORT 7008)
+- Invoke the test script remotely via the agent ( PORT 7008) from Jenkins Plan
-- Retrieve test results via file server (PORT 7009)
+- Download test results via file server (PORT 7009) to Jenkins plan workspace

-All of the above can be automated using a Jenkins plan.

 ## Pre-requisites